 - Ongoing supervision of projects.

 - Management of deliverables.

-- Quality control.
+- · Quality control.

 - Liaise with PIRSA, industry, State and Commonwealth agencies on matters relevant to the fishery.

 - Participate in industry development initiatives.

-- Work with PIRSA and stakeholders to identify research priorities and to develop and implement new projects, including review and implementation of the Harvest Strategy.
+- Work with PIRSA and stakeholders to identify research priorities and to develop and implement new projects.

 - Collaborate on proposed/existing projects